Preparing for Google Kubernetes Engine application protection

 Example The following is an example of the first lines of a pre-snapshot script:

-• Only if specifying the temporary instance location and subnet.
-On the Temporary instance configuration tab, provide the following information:
+• Only if you want to specify the data mover location and subnet.
+On the Data Movers configuration tab, provide the following information:

 1. From the Region drop-down menu, select the preferred region.